BrenMaartens/Condompult/README.md

 As seen in the reel on my Instagram: https://www.instagram.com/reel/DGL-qspOhVT/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==

+Follow me on YouTube or Instagram for more Stupid Electronic Content!
+- www.youtube.com/BrenMaartens
+- www.instagram.com/BrenMaartens

 The whole setup is pretty Janky but here are the things you need:

 # Shopping List